usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Step 3: Register the Task
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unlike last time, we must specify input and output types.
-We will use Dioptra's autodetect functionality to help us.
+Unlike last time, you must specify input and output types.
+Using Dioptra's autodetect functionality will help here.

 1. Click **Import Function Tasks** (top right of the editor) to auto-detect functions from ``sample_normal.py``.